dm20/people-index/README.md

      - A person tag can be any key and associated value
   3) Look up person information by key
   4) Delete person information associated with a given key
+    - Remove "hanging keys" from the JSON file itself
   5) Add multiple values to one key

 Include the test() function in people_index.go to demo the functionality.